google/zetasql/docs/data-types.md

 ### Integer types
 <a id="integer_types"></a>

-Integers are numeric values that do not have fractional components.
+Integers are numeric values that don't have fractional components.

 <table>
 <thead>